git-steven/git-steven.github.io/_posts/2026-03-19-geometry-coupling.md

 ## 🗺️ Where These Metrics Apply

-**These metrics apply to almost any software system:**
-- microservices
-- modular applications
-- large monoliths (UI and/or service)
-- plugin architectures
-- libraries
+Remember: tight coupling is a **software** problem, not a monolith problem.
+These metrics apply everywhere software components depend on each other:

-* Microservice systems especially benefit from coupling analysis because dependencies often hide behind **network calls rather than imports**.
-* A service with high efferent coupling may rely on many downstream services.
-* Each dependency increases operational risk.
+* **Microservices** -- dependencies hide behind network calls rather than imports, making coupling _harder_ to see but no less dangerous.
+A service with high efferent coupling may rely on many downstream services, and each one increases operational risk.
-* Understanding coupling helps prevent systems from drifting towards chaos and its high cost.
+* **Modular monoliths** -- internal module boundaries can erode silently when coupling goes unmeasured
+* **Plugin architectures** -- stability of the plugin API is exactly what `𝐶ₐ` and `I` quantify
+* **Libraries and SDKs** -- a library with high afferent coupling carries the weight of every consumer

+The shape of the system changes.
+The math does not.

 ## 🗝 Key Takeaways